fmalina/revisions-blocl/activism/treasureislands.md

 of it,’ he said.
 ‘We are in the grip of a programme for our collective happiness that is illusory.
 It is a phantom, and it will enslave us.’

-The latest financial crisis shows that state failure isn’t something that only happens to developing countries: it can affect the very richest.
+The latest financial crisis shows that state failure isn't something that only happens to developing countries: it can affect the very richest.
 And every time, offshore has lain close to the heart of the malaise.
 To fix the problems, we must first understand the sickness.
 If there are just two ideas I’d want people